Q1: Examine the role of the Election Commission in ensuring free and fair elections in India.

 Ans:

-It takes decisions on every aspect of conduct and control of elections from the announcement of elections to the declarations of results.
+It takes decisions on every aspect of the conduct and control of elections, from the announcement of the election schedule to the declaration of results.
+Its duties include preparing and revising electoral rolls, supervising nomination of candidates, ensuring compliance with the Model Code of Conduct, and organising polling and counting.

 Q2: What are reserved constituencies?
 Why are they necessary in India?
 What are the provisions of this system of reservation?